Disable external SSH root login

 Why should I disable the root login?

 As I showed in a few previous posts, security is important if you own and run a VPS.
-There are a lot of bots out there, which try to brute-force your root password, to get access to your server.
+Bots exists, which try to brute-force your root password, to get access to your server.

 Here you can see the last lines of my SSH log: